Zong Huang

-The Welfare Effects of Property Taxes Abstract
+The Redistributive and Efficiency Effects of Property Taxes

 The Unequal Effects of Upzoning: Evidence from Cook County